dwarfswaves/dwarfswaves.github.io/index.md

 This site hosts a list of candidate dwarf galaxies returned by a comprehensive search in the Gaia DR2 data using an algorihtm based on the wavelet transform.
 For a more in-depth description see the [full text](https://arxiv.org/abs/2012.00099).
-We expect to update this site with EDR3 and DR3 data as soon as it is available.
+The current list has been cross matched with EDR3, but does not contain the full EDR3 analysis.

 ## Full Candidate List

 Columns      | Description
 ------------ | -------------
-ID | candidate number
-significance | wavelet significance (Darragh-Ford et al. 2020) RA | degrees
+SIGNIFICANCE | wavelet significance (Darragh-Ford et al. 2020) RA | degrees
 DEC | degrees
 l | degrees